Learn more about Rider's application process.

-- Taught by experienced faculty and adjuncts, all with substantive and real-world experience in executive leadership of the arts, as well as extensive industry connections for networking
+Learn from experienced faculty and adjuncts, all with substantive real-world experience in executive leadership of the arts and in the world of business

 - Recording Industry and Related Companies